marcoalc-uco/marcoalc-uco/README.md

 - 🌐 **IoT System Architecture**
   Design and deployment of IoT systems using microcontrollers, MQTT communication, and cloud-based data integration.

+- 📑 **Data Engineering & Analysis**
+  Work with structured and unstructured datasets (CSV, JSON, SQL), focusing on ETL and processing for analytics and decision-making.

 - 📈 **Real-Time Monitoring with Grafana**
   Visualization of real-time system or sensor data using Grafana and time-series databases.